Nightlight: Light source and variants

 Early electrical nightlights used small incandescent lamps or small neon lamps to provide light, and were much safer than small candles using an open flame.
 The neon versions consumed very little energy and had a long life, but had a tendency to flicker on and off (reminiscent of a candle), which some users liked and others found annoying.
 In the 1960s, small nightlights appeared that featured a low-power electroluminescent panel emitting soft green or blue light; similar lights are still available today.

 Some nightlights include a photocell, which enables them to switch off when the ambient light is sufficiently bright.
 Other designs also feature a built-in passive infrared sensor to detect motion, and only switch on when somebody is passing by in the dark.
 With the availability of low-cost LEDs, many different variants have become available, featuring different colours, sometimes changing automatically or in a user-controllable way.

 Safety hazard

-The US Consumer Product Safety Commission, or UCPSC, reports it receives about 10 reports per year where nightlights close to flammable materials were cited as responsible for fires; they recommend the use of nightlights with LED bulbs cooler than the four or seven watt incandescent light bulbs still used in some older products.
+The US Consumer Product Safety Commission, or UCPSC, reports it receives about 10 reports per year where nightlights close to flammable materials were cited as responsible for fires; they recommend the use of nightlights with LED bulbs cooler and more energy efficient than the 4 or 7 watt incandescent light bulbs still used in some older nightlights.